veertuinc/packer-plugin-veertu-anka/README.md

 * `vm_name` (optional)

 The name for the VM that is created.
-One is generated if not provided.
+One is generated if not provided (`anka-packer-{10RandomCharacters}`).

 * `boot_delay` (optional)